santiagoLabs/ImageProcessing-Demo/README.md

 The program allows to load images with the following formats: bmp, jpg and png.
 Loaded images can be processed applying 25 different Image processing algorithms, for example: Bit plane slicing, Negative, Arithmetic operations, convolutions with several masks etc.

-For arithmetic operations, bitwise operations and function transformations the images wanted to be processed can be specified in the terminal.
+For arithmetic operations, bitwise operations and function transformations, images wanted to be processed can be specified in the terminal.

-Processed images can be saved by pressing the selecting the image format.
+Processed images can be saved by selecting the image format.

 <b>Here's a demo</b><br>
 <img src="images/demo.gif">